“Performing from memory can be a beautiful thing.”

 Let’s reject inner voices telling us that we should memorize every solo, and set aside opinions from critics, teachers, or others regarding whether to perform from memory or not.
 Let’s make our own decisions and perform enthusiastically either way.

-In a New York Times article, “Playing by Heart, With or Without a Score,” Anthony Tomassini wrote,
+In a New York Times article, “Playing by Heart, With or Without a Score,” Anthony Tomassini wrote, the following:

 “The rigid protocol in classical music whereby solo performers, especially pianists, are expected to play from memory seems finally, thank goodness, to be loosening its hold.”